andreenko-repo/andreenko-repo/README.md

 # 👋 About Me

-Hi, I'm Anton Andreenko — a an Engineer with over 17 years of experience in industrial automation.
+Hi, I'm Anton Andreenko — a an Engineer with over 17 years of experience.

 I hold a Master’s degree in Computer Science, where I was first introduced to artificial intelligence and neural networks.

-I see plenty of opportunities for AI implementation in industrial process control — including areas like:
+I see plenty of opportunities for AI implementation in controls automation:

-✅ Quality control
+- Quality control

+- Anomaly Detection

-🔐 OT security
+- Network security

-🚨 Alarm management
+- Alarm/Log management

-🛠️ Troubleshooting
+- Troubleshooting

 ...and many others.